Dmurl5/Dmurl5.github.io/html-class/README.md

 This README contains all points to go through during the brief HTML and CSS overview

-We'll walk through these things in an .html file and in the Kraken visual editor UI for comparison's sake.
+We'll walk through these things in an .html file and in the visual editor for comparison's sake.

 ### Basic CSS, Specificity, and Selectors